Event System

 # Using predefined events

-await page.on(PageEvents.PAGE_LOADED, handle_page_load)
+await tab.on(PageEvent.LOAD_EVENT_FIRED, handle_page_load)

-await page.on(NetworkEvents.REQUEST_WILL_BE_SENT, handle_request)
+await tab.on(NetworkEvent.REQUEST_WILL_BE_SENT, handle_request)

-await page.on(DOMEvents.DOCUMENT_UPDATED, handle_dom_update)
+await tab.on(DomEvent.DOCUMENT_UPDATED, handle_dom_update)

-await page.on(FetchEvents.REQUEST_PAUSED, handle_fetch_intercept)
+await tab.on(FetchEvent.REQUEST_PAUSED, handle_fetch_intercept)

 Custom CDP Events